How to Quiet ATV Exhaust Noise – Your 12 Best Options

 What results you should expect varies a bit between the different brands available.
 But as a general rule, you should see an improvement of about 6-8db at idle.
 In some cases, you may see a reduction of as much as 10-12 dB when revving the engine at 2000 RPM.

 While 6-12db may not seem as much, it’s worth noting that an increase of 3 dB equals double the sound intensity.
-This means a system putting out 99dB is 4 times more intense than a system emitting only 93dB.
+This means a system putting out 99 dB is four times more intense than a system emitting only 93 dB.

 2. Install a Spark Arrestor

-While the main purpose of spark arrestors is preventing forest fires, they also come with the added benefit of slightly reducing the sound output of your ATVs exhaust system.
+While the primary purpose of spark arrestors is preventing forest fires, they also come with the added benefit of slightly reducing the sound output of your ATVs exhaust system.

 The sound must pass through the steel mesh or baffles, breaking up the sound waves on their way out of the muffler.

 However, do not expect drastic results from this simple tweak.
-You may expect results in the range of about 1-3dB reduction.
-On some ATVs, the difference with and without the arrestor is quite easy to notice just by listening.
+You can anticipate a reduction in the range of approximately 1-3dB in terms of noise levels.
+On some ATVs, the difference with and without the arrestor is relatively easy to notice just by listening.

-Many stock exhaust systems already have a spark arrestor installed from when it was new.
+Many stock exhaust systems come equipped with a spark arrestor installed from the factory.
 And if your bike is fitted with an aftermarket performance exhaust system or muffler, the spark arrestor may or may not have been included in the kit.

 In some cases, you have to purchase it separately.
 It’s usually optional whether you want to install it or not.

-Check out this post to learn more about spark arrestors and how to find out if your exhaust system already has one installed or not.
+Check out this post to learn more about spark arrestors and how to find out if your exhaust system already has one.

 The spark arrestor requires cleaning from time to time, so it has to be easily accessible.
-Installing a spark arrestor is, therefore, usually quite straightforward.
+Installing a spark arrestor is, therefore, usually relatively straightforward.

 You may need to drill a hole or remove a couple of bolts, but that is usually all it takes to install one.
 Follow the manufacturer’s directions or ask the dealer if you get stuck.